Stipe Biuk: International career

 Following his good club form in the 2020–21 season, on 17 May 2021, Biuk was included in Igor Bišćan's 23-man squad for 2021 UEFA Under-21 Euro knockout stage.
 He made his debut on 31 May in the 2–1 quarter-final defeat to Spain, coming on for Lovro Majer in the 78th minute.
 He won a penalty deep in injury time, which Luka Ivanušec successfully converted and took the game to extra time; however, Javi Puado's second goal knocked Croatia out of the tournament.

 Personal life

 Stipe Biuk was born in Split and grew up in Solin.
 His father Robert Biuk is a retired policeman who hails from Vrlika.
-His mother Danijela Boduljak passed away on 28 December 2011 while making a birthday cake for Stipe, collapsing in the kitchen due to a ruptured aneurysm in her head.
+His mother Danijela Boduljak died on 28 December 2011 while making a birthday cake for Stipe, collapsing in the kitchen due to a ruptured aneurysm in her head.
 His brothers Filip and Duje are also football players, playing for Mosor and Krško 1922 respectively.

 Biuk named Marco Reus his football role model.
 Apart from Hajduk Split, he is also a fan of Borussia Dortmund and Liverpool.